Need a Time Server?

 -

 Please send email to ntp-request@cerias.purdue.edu if you intend to use our time servers.
 Let us know which machine/domain will be involved, and an email address if we need to contact you.
-Please indicate which server you will be using.
+Connect to either tick.cerias.purdue.edu (GPS, 2 machines) or tock.cerias.purdue.edu (CDMA).

 -